BryanKo/Hashpass/README.md

 # Welp

-Used branches extensively during the development process.
-The work done on one branch by a person might have been merged to master by another person.
-In addition, we used pair programming for some instances, and committed the changes under the identity of one person
+Welp is an Android application that grabs the current location of the user, and queries the Dark Sky API to retrieve the weather.
+This information (location and current weather) is then used to query the Yelp API, providing a list of items associated with different categories.
+The list and times represented within the application is dynamic, meaning that it will show the list of filters appropriate for the time if it is say 5:00pm, as well as a list of filters and activities appropriate for the next few hours.

-There are 6 branches:
+There are 10 branches, 11 including Master.
-- Master
 - alee, alee2: Anthony Lee's Branches
-- bkko: Bryan Ko's Branch
+- bkko: Bryan Ko's Branches
-- david: David Ip's Branch
+- david, david2, david3, david4: David Ip's Branches
-- desharma, desharma2: Deepak Sharma's Branch.
+- desharma, desharma2: Deepak Sharma's Branches.